chethuaries19/pollinate/README.md

 The API is built to be executable on your device if the following pre-requisites are met.

-•	Nothing running on the port 8080 as this is the port where the API is being executed.
+•	port 8080 should be free as this is the port where the API is being executed.

 •	A database built in your local environment whose details are included in the application.properties file of the code